SPX | S&P 500 Index Technical Analysis Elliott Wave Forecast & Trading [video]

-SP500 NASDAQ Russell 200 US Dollar Index DXY US Gov Bonds 10 YR Yields Technical Analysis Elliott Wave Forecast & Trading .
+SP500 NASDAQ 100 Russell 2000 Technical Analysis Elliott Wave Forecast & Trading.

 S&P500 Technical Analysis: 4500 is the next minor level of resistance, once that becomes the support then 4800 is the next level.